SAP-samples/partner-reference-application/Tutorials/50-Multi-Tenancy-Features-Tenant-Extensibility.md

     }
     ```

     > Note: The line `"authorities": ["$XSAPPNAME.cds.ExtensionDeveloper"],` allows you to request authorization tokens that include the `cds.ExtensionDeveloper` scope with the credentials (client ID and client secret) of the service binding of the SAP Authorization and Trust Management service (_XSUAA service_).
-This is necessary if you want to create extensions with technical users, such as from automated processes that cannot use single-sign-on of named users.
+This is necessary if you want to create extensions with technical users, such as from automated processes that cannot use single sign-on of named users.
 We will provide specific examples of how to use this soon.
 If you don't need this, you can omit this line.

 ### SAP BTP Configuration and Deployment
 1. Run the command `npm install` in your project root folder to install the required npm modules.